Hatoridev/HTML_e_CSS/README.md

 # HTML_e_CSS

-Repository containing examples of web development using HTML and CSS.
+Repository containing small introductory examples of web development languages, HTML and CSS.

 ## How to Run